wjw465150/GeodeUserGuide/Geode_7_Tools_and_Modules.md

 gfsh run --file=mycommands.gfsh
 ```

-**Note:** When you run a gfsh script, interactive parameters are ignored.
+**注意:** When you run a gfsh script, interactive parameters are ignored.
 You can also set the script to run in quiet mode to prevent output and instruct the script to skip any errors it encounters.

 Your command history file can be helpful when you write a gfsh script.
 A history of commands that have been executed successfully is logged in the `.gfsh.history` file in the home directory of the user running gfsh.
 You can also export a history file with the `history --file=your_file_name`command.